anttikivi/unsung-anthem/docs/BUILDING.md

 **`--ode-window-name NAME`**

+(Removed in Couplet Composer 0.15.0)

 Sets the default name of the default window of Obliging Ode.

 **`--anthem-window-name NAME`**

+(Removed in Couplet Composer 0.15.0)

 Sets the default name of the default window of Unsung Anthem.

 **`--ode-logger-name NAME`**

+(Removed in Couplet Composer 0.15.0)

 Sets the default name of the default logger of Obliging Ode.

 **`--anthem-logger-name NAME`**

+(Removed in Couplet Composer 0.15.0)

 Sets the default name of the default logger of Unsung Anthem.